 The theater itself was also amazing, a square theater we once again found our seats much closer than we thought to the stage.
 The orchestra pit was directly below us.

 But the best surprise was that once the musical started the stage expanded towards us covering the orchestra pit.
 We were so close to the actors and stage it was incredible.
 The way the musical had been set up some actors left on your normal stage right and left but many exited to doors under the stage near the orchestra pit.

 We were at this theater to see “The King and I”.
 The musical numbers were well done and acting was amazing considering the person playing the king was Ken Watanabe, know for Memoirs of Geisha and The Last Samurai.
 And the women playing Anna Kelli O’hara won a Tony for actress in a musical for 2015.

 But I was most impressed with Ruthie Ann Miles who played the lead wife of the King Lady Thiang, her songs were deeply emotional and authentic.

-It was much more of a drama than for Luke’s liking and we both could have done without the ballet number depicting the Saigon twist on Uncle Tom’s Cabin, but it was all very well done.
+It was much more of a drama than L’s liking but it was all very well done.

 We then walked across the street to the oldest subway terminal in NYC to get a ride back to our hotel.
 It was a wonderful end to our last evening in the city.